tam17aki/music-esprit-python/README.md

   - **Root MUSIC**: High-accuracy frequency estimation via polynomial rooting.
   - **Min-Norm**: A variant of MUSIC that can reduce computational cost by using a single, optimized vector from the noise subspace.
 Both spectral and root-based versions are implemented.
   - **ESPRIT**: A computationally efficient method that estimates frequencies directly without spectral search.
+  - **HOYW**: A robust method based on the autocorrelation function and an AR model of the signal, enhanced with SVD-based rank truncation.
 - **Full Parameter Estimation**: Not just frequencies, but also amplitudes and phases are estimated using a subsequent least-squares fit.
 - **Enhanced Accuracy with Forward-Backward Averaging**: Improves estimation accuracy in low SNR or short data scenarios.
 This is implemented elegantly via a `ForwardBackwardMixin` class, showcasing a reusable and extensible design.
 - **Object-Oriented Design**: Algorithms are encapsulated in clear, reusable classes (`SpectralMusicAnalyzer`, `RootMusicAnalyzer`, etc.), promoting clean code and extensibility.